XintongHao/BU-Tutor/README.md

 # BU-Tutor
-A platform for students in  Boston University to find tutors or be a tutor
+A platform for students in  Boston University to find tutors or be a tutor.
+Also,